QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/tools/papyrus/index.md

 #### Icons for Palette

 The palette has quite a lot of elements.
-It's fasted and easier to change the palette view to a list of icons <small>(Right-click to change the view)</small>.
+It's faster and easier to change the palette view to a list of icons <small>(Right-click to change the view)</small>.

 <div class="text-center">